Yishun triple murders: Reactions of the public in Singapore

 The murders of the three Chinese nationals in Yishun, which also involved the deaths of two study mamas (a local term for mothers who accompany their children who are studying overseas), had also caused ripples among the online Chinese community and became one of the most frequently discussed topics in the online Chinese forums.
 Many of the Chinese nationals, particularly study mamas, were shocked over the case and talked about it frequently among themselves.
 The netizens from China expressed their sadness over the triple deaths and called for all Chinese nationals in Singapore to help the sole survivor of the murders.

 The case also prompted some study mamas to speak up about their difficult lives in Singapore and their concern over how the case will impact on their lives.
-Prior to the murders, it was known that during their children's education in Singapore, study mamas spent their time in Singapore on long social visit passes and could not apply for a work permit during their first year in Singapore, which made their lives not easy and it was made worse by the discrimination these women faced for alleged or perceived involvement in affairs with married men and prostitution, and the restriction on their avenues for employment (they are not allowed to work in coffee shops, bars and massage spas).
+Prior to the murders, it was known that during their children's education in Singapore, study mamas spent their time in Singapore on long social visit passes and could not apply for a work permit during their first year in Singapore, which made their lives much harder and it was made worse by the discrimination these women faced for alleged or perceived involvement in affairs with married men and prostitution, and the restriction on their avenues for employment (they are not allowed to work in coffee shops, bars and massage spas).

 One of these study mamas, a 45-year-old Madam Chen, stated that as a cleaner who helped cleaning other people's homes in Singapore, she originally worked eight jobs a week before the murders, and these dropped to five after the murders occurred, due to increased fear and mistrust towards Chinese nationals as a result of the trouble these people got into.
 Madam Chen, who was a native of Tianjin and had a teenage son studying in Singapore since 2005, stated that the case will make it worse for her tough life in Singapore, given that she was already struggling to earn a living for both herself and her son, then aged 16 at the time of the murders.

 Another study mama, Madam Hu Xiu Ling, aged 36, stated that she was saddened whenever there were any negative reports about Chinese study mamas in Singapore.
 She expressed that she hoped the government of Singapore would not tighten the rules imposed on the study mamas in light of the Yishun murders, and did not want to have more difficulty in finding jobs in Singapore.
 Madam Hu stated that she, as well as all other study mamas, only wanted their children to have a good education in Singapore and they merely craved for a simple life in the country.